-With compassion, love and hope, LSS Community Care Centers have served in communities to help underserved children, disadvantaged families, homeless, the abused, elderly and developmentally challenged.
+With compassion, love and hope, Lutheran Social Services has served in communities to help underserved children, disadvantaged families, homeless, the abused, elderly and developmentally challenged.
 Some of their services include: counseling, emergency services, job training, transitional housing, help for the elderly, utility assistance, veteran aid, family services, financial guidance, and more.

 California Lutheran University (CLU) offers undergraduate, graduate and continuing education programs through its College of Arts and Sciences, School of Management and Graduate School of Education.
 The University offers 37 majors and 31 minors, in addition to professional preparation programs in specified fields of study.